Frequently asked questions (FAQ):

-For more information on measures to reduce the risk of overdose and prevent deaths, including take-home naloxone programmes, see the online topic overview on Preventing drug-related deaths and the EMCDDA Best practice portal.
+For more information on measures to reduce the risk of overdose and prevent deaths, see the health and social responses to opioid-related deaths and the EMCDDA Best practice portal.

 The national focal points and their experts in the 27 EU Member States, Norway and Turkey report data annually to the EMCDDA through standard tables and workbooks.
 The annual Statistical Bulletin contains the most recent available data on the drug situation in Europe provided by the Member States, Norway and Turkey.
 These data sets underpin the analysis presented in the European Drug Report.